physicslog/cdt/README.md

 Supervisors: [Dr. Jonah Maxwell Miller](mailto:jonah.maxwell.miller@gmail.com) and [Prof. Dr. Udayaraj Khanal](mailto:khanalu@yahoo.com).

 ## Introduction
-After introducing the General Theory of Relativity (in 1915), Einstein pointed out the quan- tum effects will lead to the modifications of his theory .
+After introducing the General Theory of Relativity (in 1915), Einstein pointed out the quantum effects will lead to the modifications of his theory .
 In order to study gravity in the regime where this effects cannot be discarded, such area we called Quantum Gravity.
 But if one trying to quantize the quantum fluctuation around a given solution by the classical equation of general relativity, one discovers that the corresponding quantum field theory is perturbatively